Accounting in China

 2. To undergo an annual statutory audit (including filing reports at SAFE), which serves as a prerequisite for profit repatriation in China.

 The market-oriented accounting concept in China is relatively new, as China reformed its traditional socialism-oriented accounting standards only in the beginning of the 2000’s.
-Yet, in spite of the increasing alignment with International Financial Reporting Standards (IFRS), the Chinese Accounting Standards (CAS) are still slightly different in some areas.
+Yet, in spite of the increasing alignment with International Financial Reporting Standards (IFRS), the Chinese Accounting Standards (CAS) are still slightly different in some areas

 The difference in accounting standards usually comes into play when HQ asks the Chinese subsidiary to produce and deliver financial reports.
 The process of translating CAS documents and adjusting them to the IFRS used at the parent company’s books is called Mapping.